Photonic implementation of Majorana-based Berry phases

-The experimental setup that realises the braiding evolution of MZMs A and C is shown in Fig.~\ref{setup}a.
+The experimental setup that realises the adiabatic evolutions between the spin Hamiltonians (\ref{eqn:spinHam}) and, as a consequence, the evolutions that correspond to braiding MZMs A and C is shown in Fig.~\ref{setup}.
 We encode the quantum states in the optical spatial modes of photons and manipulate them by beam displacers (BDs).
 A beam displacer is a birefringent crystal, which separates light beams with horizontal and vertical polarisations by a certain displacement that depends on the length of the crystal~\cite{Kitagawa2012}.
-Different settings of the optical axis of BDs, result in the light beams being separated in different directions.
 In our experiment, the polarisation of the photons is used as the environmental degree of freedom for the realisation of the ITE operations.
-The coupling between the spatial modes and the photon polarisation is achieved using half-wave plates (HWPs), which rotate the polarisation of the corresponding modes.
-Quarter-wave plates (QWPs) are used to introduce the desired relative phases.
-Combinations of HWPs and QWPs can be used to rotate the basis of the states to the corresponding Hamiltonian.
+The coupling between the spatial modes and the photon polarisation is achieved using half-wave plates (HWPs) and quarter-wave plates (QWPs), which rotate the polarisation of the corresponding modes.
 A dissipative evolution is accomplished in two steps.
 Initially, photons are passed through a polarising beam splitter (PBS), which transmits the horizontal component and reflects the vertical one.
 Subsequently, photons with vertical polarisation are completely dissipated and only the ones with horizontal polarisation are preserved.
 The resulting states correspond to the ground state of the spin chain system.
-In this way, the state $|\phi_{0}\rangle$ is initially prepared and is then sent to the ITE operation of $H_{1}$, $H_{2}$, $H_{3}$ and $H_{0}$ for the braiding of A and C. Each of the ITE operations, are shown in the amplified panels in Fig.~\ref{setup}a, including an illustration of the basis rotations and the dissipative evolutions.
-During the experiment, we need to construct a stable interferometer with eight spatial modes.
-The effective operator of our setup is reconstructed by quantum process tomography with 256 measurements~\cite{OBrien2004}.
+In this way, the state $|\phi_{0}\rangle$ is initially prepared and is then sent to the ITE operation of $H_{1}$, $H_{2}$, $H_{3}$ and $H_{0}$ for the braiding of A and C with the dynamical map shown in Fig.~\ref{setup}a.
+The ITE operations are realised in Figs.~\ref{setup}b (see Materials and Methods) and c with one of the detailed processes shown in Fig.~\ref{setup}e.
+The combination of HWPs and a QWP in Fig.~\ref{setup}f is used to exchange basis between Pauli operators $\sigma_{y}$ and $\sigma_{x}$ ($\sigma_{z}$).
+The setup of basis rotation shown in Fig.~\ref{setup}d is used to rotate the output state onto the same basis of the input state.
+During the experiment, we need to construct a stable interferometer with sixteen spatial modes.
+The relative phases in the interferometer are compensated by inserting thin glasses in the corresponding paths (not shown in Fig. 2).
+The effective operator of our setup (with four input modes and four output modes) is reconstructed by quantum process tomography with 256 measurements~\cite{OBrien2004}.
+The experimental configurations that demonstrate the braiding of C and D and the ${\pi\over 8}$-phase gate are similar to the one shown in Fig.~\ref{setup}a and are given in Sections II.A and II.B of SM.
+The cross section images for the state evolution during the ITE operation are shown in Section I.I of SM.